TrustedFirmwareWebsite/website/_projects/trusted-services.md

 ---
 title: Trusted Services
 description: >
-  The Trusted Services project provides a framework for developing and deploying device root-of-trust services across a range of secure processing environments such as those provided by OP-TEE and Hafnium.
+  The Trusted Services project provides a framework for developing and deploying device Root Of Trust (RoT). services across a range of secure processing environments such as those provided by OP-TEE and Hafnium.
 layout: project
 icons:
   - svgs/TF_TrustedServices.svg